kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 \varphi = 1 + \cfrac{1}{1 + \cfrac{1}{1 + \cfrac{1}{1 + \cdots}}}
 $$

 generates the slowest possible convergence to rational approximations, making $\varphi$ the natural scale for self-similar spectral reorganization[^45].
-The ϕ-sector of the constraint functional therefore organizes modulation rather than raw transport, shaping how the spectrum reconfigures itself across scales and providing the recursive backbone on which the $\pi$-sector's commensurability physics is built.
+The $\varphi$-sector of the constraint functional therefore organizes modulation rather than raw transport, shaping how the spectrum reconfigures itself across scales and providing the recursive backbone on which the $\pi$-sector's commensurability physics is built.

 ## 17. Decade Partitions

-The C₂×₅ sector introduces a further layer of structure beyond commensurability and recursive modulation.
+The $C_{2\times5}$ sector introduces a further layer of structure beyond commensurability and recursive modulation.
 Numerical studies of Harper–Hofstadter spectra under physically motivated transport metrics reveal special partition points near

 $$
 \alpha \approx 0.329 = \frac{4\pi\varphi^2}{100},\quad 0.671 = 1 - 0.329,